 Find the full printable recipe with specific measurements below.

 - Mayonnaise: Adds creaminess to the tuna salad recipe.
-You can adjust the amount to suit your tastes or swap it for Greek yogurt or mashed avocado.
+Adjust the amount to suit your tastes or swap it for Greek yogurt or mashed avocado.

 - Relish: If you don’t have sweet pickle relish or dill pickle relish, chopped pickles will do instead.
 You can even add a little of the pickle brine if you’d like.